Thailand Work Visa

 S.No.
 Company Industry Why It’s Good for International Talent

-1 PTT Group Energy / Oil & Gas / Petrochemicals Thailand’s largest state-owned energy company; hires foreign engineers, project managers, and technical experts.
+1 PTT Group Energy / Oil & Gas / Petrochemicals Thailand’s largest state-owned energy company, offering opportunities for foreign engineers, project managers, and technical experts.

-2 CP Group (Charoen Pokphand Group) Conglomerate / Agriculture / Retail One of Asia’s biggest conglomerates; multinational environment with roles in IT, supply chain, retail operations, and management.
+2 CP Group (Charoen Pokphand Group) Conglomerate / Agriculture / Retail One of Asia’s largest conglomerates, providing multinational career opportunities in IT, supply chain, retail operations, and management.

-3 Thai Airways International Aviation / Hospitality Offers opportunities for foreign professionals in engineering, maintenance, customer service, and operations.
+3 Thai Airways International Aviation / Hospitality Offers roles for international professionals in engineering, maintenance, customer service, and operational functions.

-4 SCG (Siam Cement Group) Manufacturing / Chemicals / Construction Materials Large industrial group with international operations; hires engineers, R&D specialists, and technical managers.
+4 SCG (Siam Cement Group) Manufacturing / Chemicals / Construction Materials A major industrial group with global operations, recruiting engineers, R&D specialists, and technical managers.

-5 Bangkok Hospital Group Healthcare & Medical Services Popular healthcare network with international staff; opportunities for foreign doctors, nurses, and allied health professionals.
+5 Bangkok Hospital Group Healthcare & Medical Services A leading healthcare network employing international staff, with opportunities for doctors, nurses, and allied health professionals.

-6 AIS (Advanced Info Service) Telecommunications / IT / Digital Tech Thailand’s leading telecom operator; hires IT specialists, digital marketers, data analysts, and network engineers.
+6 AIS (Advanced Info Service) Telecommunications / IT / Digital Technology Thailand’s leading telecom provider, hiring IT specialists, digital marketers, data analysts, and network engineers.

-7 True Corporation Telecom / Internet / Technology Major telecom & tech provider offering roles in IT, software development, network operations, and customer solutions.
+7 True Corporation Telecom / Internet / Technology A major telecom and technology company offering roles in IT, software development, network operations, and customer solutions.

-8 Central Group Retail / Hospitality / Real Estate One of Thailand’s biggest retail and hospitality groups; opportunities in management and operations.
+8 Central Group Retail / Hospitality / Real Estate One of Thailand’s largest retail and hospitality groups, with opportunities in management, operations, and business functions.

 *Want to apply for jobs abroad?
 Try Y-Axis Resume Marketing services to find the right one.